COASTAL ACTION

 GHOST GEAR

-In collaboration with industry, academia, and government, we're working to prevent, reduce, and assess the impacts of ghost gear on the South Shore of Nova Scotia (Lobster Fishing Areas 33, 34, and 35) and on the shorelines of Cape Breton.
-We're retrieving ghost gear from targeted areas and supporting the development of waste management systems for the responsible disposal of end-of-life gear.
+In collaboration with industry, academia, and government, we're working to prevent, reduce, and assess the impacts of ghost gear on the South Shore of Nova Scotia (Lobster Fishing Areas 33 and 34), Cape Breton (Lobster Fishing Area 27), Prince Edward Island (Lobster Fishing Area 24), and in Newfoundland (Lobster Fishing Areas 11 and 12).
+We successfully retrieved ghost gear from targeted areas, both at sea and along shorelines, and supported the development of waste management systems for the responsible disposal of end-of-life gear.

 WHAT IS ghost gear?

-• 18 different species released from ALDFG including 305 lobsters and 15 fishes, 1 of which was a species-at-risk
+• 17 different species released from ALDFG including 398 lobsters and 79 fishes and 1 bird

 check out more results here